Last Updated on January 1, 2023 by ThoughtsStained

 I’m delighted to report that those expectations were not disappointed.

-First off, I absolutely love the way the book was organized.
+- First off, I absolutely love the way The Hell-hound of the Baskervilles was organized.
 You get a couple, shorter sections covering various cases/stories before you get to the meat and potatoes of the book (which, in this case, involved the most interesting hell-hound I’ve ever encountered and a very unfortunate family).
 The stories before the main event were no filler or fluff, either.
 All of them were a joy to read and I actually read all four cases in one sitting, they were that un-put-down-able (because that’s a word).

 I know what you’re waiting for.
 Nicole, you mentioned that the author was horrible in the first paragraph.
 I’m dying to know why.
 Oh, I’ll tell you why.